 Now, I'm a pretty easygoing guy.
 If he would've asked me, I would've said, "no problem".
 Well, after that snow melted I couldn't help but notice a huge pile of dirt and rocks he also pushed into my yard.
 Another concern is adding to the water table, which wasn't a problem last year, but who knows, could be this coming spring (More chances for that water to end up in my basement..)

 So I decided to do some research to see if it's even legal to do this.
-Push or shovel snow into your neighbors yard?
+"Push or shovel" snow into your neighbor's yard?
 Here's what the city of Bismarck website had to say.
-"Contractors, businesses and residents are reminded that they shall not push snow into the street or across the street onto the boulevard when clearing parking lots and/or driveways.
+"Contractors, businesses, and residents are reminded that they shall not push snow into the street or across the street onto the boulevard when clearing parking lots and/or driveways.

 So, there you go.
 Don't be that guy or girl.
-Don't blow snow into your neighbors yard or into a street.
+Don't blow snow into your neighbor's yard or into a street.
 It could cost you.
 I recently had a talk with my neighbor and he won't be doing that again.

 30 famous people you might not know were college athletes